Orion-j/python/README.md

 ```

 > Accessing elements in a list/array etc

 ```python
 arrList = [1, 2, 3, 4, 5, 6]
 for arr in arrList:
   print(arr)
 # arr = 1, 2, 3, 4, 5 etc...
 ```

 ## In-Scope
 A Basic approach to solving problems and familiarizing oneself with the python syntax. <br>
 This is a collection of the "A code a Day" of my engineering journey #100DaysOfCode <br>
 Which comprises of daily task, some assignment given, and  Data Structures & Algorithm codes. <br>
 These are very basic and also beginner-friendly programs.<br>
-Don't hesitate to contribute, code-wise, typography etc. Let's make this repo one that is a go-to for any python beginner<br>
+Don't hesitate to contribute, code-wise, typography etc.
+Let's make this repo one that is a go-to for any python beginner<br>
+> Everything you need (basics) is right here.
+Navigate the folders & files.

 ### Navigating through the Repo (./..)
 There are subfolders in the individual main folders, do take time to thoroughly access your preferred topic.